 This tiny piece of metal is at the root of so many problems.
 ‘Good thing it's so easy to change.
 For almost every problem listed in this guide, it is the first thing to check.

 Now to learn more about simple preventative sewing machine maintenance, click here.

-We have covered a number of common problems.
+We have covered a number of common troubleshooting situations.
 Find yours in the list below and click on the name.
 Remember that if you feel uncomfortable with any of the adjustments consult you dealer for more information.